 Jim Marszalek, National Service Director

-Following graduation from the NSO Training Academy in 2001, Marszalek was assigned as an NSO apprentice at the DAV National Service Office in Cleveland, Ohio.
-He assumed supervisory roles across the country, and in 2012 was appointed as Deputy National Service Director, where he served until his current appointment.
+Marszalek joined the DAV professional staff in 2001 as a member of Class XI at the DAV National Service Officer Training Academy in Denver, Colorado.
+Following graduation in 2001, Marszalek was assigned as service officer apprentice at the DAV National Service Office in Cleveland, Ohio.
+He assumed supervisory roles across the country, and in 2012 was appointed as deputy national service director, where he served until his current appointment.

-A native of Pittsburgh, Pennsylvania, Marszalek entered the Marine Corps in 1996 and was honorably discharged in April 2000.
+A native of Pittsburgh, Pennsylvania, Marszalek entered the U.S. Marine Corps in 1996 and was honorably discharged in April 2000.

 Marszalek is a life member of DAV Chapter 76, Pittsburgh, Pennsylvania.
 He and his spouse, Jillian, reside in Ashburn, Virginia.
 They have two sons.